 Keep your auto insurance premiums in check; drive carefully to avoid long weekend traffic tickets and collisions.

-As the sun sets on summer and drivers take to the road this long weekend, make sure you don't end up remembering this long weekend for all the wrong reasons; namely getting a ticket, or worse being involved in a collision.
+Spring is nature's way of saying it's time for a road trip!
+And, as drivers take to the road this holiday long weekend, make sure you don't end up remembering it for all the wrong reasons; namely getting a ticket, or worse being involved in a collision.

 - Has a ticket or collision put a dent in your wallet?
-At Kanetix.ca, we shop the market to help you get the lowest rate, and our customers save an average of $750 because of it.
+At Kanetix.ca, we shop the market to help you get the lowest rate.
 Compare car insurance quotes today to see if you could save money.

-This long weekend take care when getting to where you want to go, because like you, many people will be on the road.
+This long weekend take care when getting to where you want to go, because like you, many people will be on the road visting family and friends.

 Long weekend driving tips